elusznik/mcp-server-code-execution-mode/README.md

 - Security-conscious operators who need rootless isolation for LLM-generated code.
 - Practitioners who want to reuse existing MCP catalogs without hand-curating manifests.

+### Philosophy: The "No-MCP" Approach

+This server aligns with the philosophy that [you might not need MCP at all](https://mariozechner.at/posts/2025-11-02-what-if-you-dont-need-mcp/) for every little tool.
+Instead of building rigid MCP servers for simple tasks, you can use this server to give your agent **raw, sandboxed access to Bash and Python**.

+- **Ad-Hoc Tools**: Need a script to scrape a site or parse a file?
+Just write it and run it.
+No need to deploy a new MCP server.
+- **Composability**: Pipe outputs between commands, save intermediate results to files, and use standard Unix tools.
+- **Safety**: Unlike giving an agent raw shell access to your machine, this server runs everything in a secure, rootless container.
+You get the power of "Bash/Code" without the risk.

 ## Key Features

+### 🛡️ Robustness & Reliability

+- **Lazy Runtime Detection**: Starts up instantly even if Podman/Docker isn't ready.
+Checks for runtime only when code execution is requested.
+- **Self-Reference Prevention**: Automatically detects and skips configurations that would launch the bridge recursively.
+- **Noise Filtering**: Ignores benign JSON parse errors (like blank lines) from chatty MCP clients.
+- **Smart Volume Sharing**: Probes Podman VMs to ensure volume sharing works, even on older versions.

 ### 🔒 Security First